MAIF/otoroshi/manual/src/main/paradox/deploy/kubernetes.md

 curl -X GET https://httpapp.foo.bar/get -u existing-apikey-1:secret-1
 ```

-## Use Otoroshi CRDs as Ingress controller for a better/full integration
+## Use Otoroshi CRDs for a better/full integration

 Otoroshi provides some Custom Resource Definitions for kubernetes in order to manage Otoroshi related entities in kubernetes